 - kapi in Thai

 Quite often, it’s dry roasted before being used.
 You have to have your windows open for a long time for the really strong and overpowering (I love it!) smell to dissipate!

 It is easily found in major supermarkets in little jars.

-Roast it on the medium heat for about 5 minutes, you’ll start getting a really strong odour, and when you think you can’t take it anymore, it’s done!
-But seriously, if you’re not sure, give it 10 minutes, keeping a close eye on it, take it off before it burns, when it looks nicely charred.
-Use a butter knife to scrape it off your spatula and back in the frying pan
+- Roast it on the medium-low heat for about 5 minutes.
+You’ll start getting a really strong odour, and when you think you can’t take it anymore, it’s done!
+But seriously, if you’re not sure, give it 10 minutes, keeping a close eye on it, take it off before it burns, when it looks nicely charred, and is a lighter brown than the uncooked paste.